j19sch/j19sch.github.io/posts/2024/20240908-being-intentional-about-exploratory-testing.md

 Having these lists of heuristics is a great start, but applying them hinges on two skills: noticing what there is to notice, and choosing the right heuristic to apply.
 Neither can be done perfectly.
 You can't notice everything.
 You can't know for sure upfront what the right heuristic is.

 But you can do these (noticing and deciding) rather well or rather poorly.
 And that's the invisible skill of exploratory testing.
-Invisible, because it's all in the mind of the person of doing exploratory testing.
-(One day I'll properly study Boyd's [OODA loop ](https://en.wikipedia.org/wiki/OODA_loop) and how it applies to exploratory testing.)
-And any skill can be practiced and refined.
-Exploratory testing is not just something some people just happen to do well due to some innate ability.
+Invisible, because it's all in the mind of the person of doing exploratory testing.[^3] And as any other skill, exploratory testing can be practiced and refined.
+It's not something some people just happen to do well due to some innate ability.

+[^3]: One day I'll properly study Boyd's [OODA loop ](https://en.wikipedia.org/wiki/OODA_loop) and how it applies to exploratory testing.

 ### Exploratory testing can be as 'technical' as you want